 - Access to on-campus facilities and study space

 Due to the ongoing COVID-19 pandemic, NE STEM 4U: Lincoln will not be in session during the Fall 2020 semester.

 NE STEM 4U follows the Lincoln Public Schools Academic Calendar.
 The schools use 16-week sessions to break down the schedule of after-school providing.
 With each session, we introduce new activities and may work with new participants and schools.

 - Amy Klar

 - Alvaro Moreno Lozano

 - Amjad Awlad Thani

 - Nestor Hernandez

 How to Apply

-Join World of Connections, a UNL program, in teaching activities that engage middle school youth in Natural Science, Social Science, Technology, Engineering & Math and gain valuable leadership and teaching experience.
+Join World of Connections, a UNL program, in teaching activities that engage middle school youth in natural science, social science, technology, engineering, network science, and math and gain valuable leadership and teaching experience.
 If you like collaborating with others and learning new things, this may be for you!